wehappit/nsequence/README.md

 ## Real-world Usage

-Imagine you're developing a complex event reminder system, where data is attached to each reminder.
-For forecasting and planning purposes, you want to retrieve for a given event recall data for a given period in the past (or future)
+Imagine you're developing a complex event reminder system, where data _could_ be attached to each reminder.
+For forecasting and planning purposes, you want to retrieve for a given event recall data for a given period in the past (or future).
+But you don't want to just be creating reminder instance in the DB if the user doest not attached any specific data to a particular reminder.

 ## Key Features